genie-team/graphql-genie/docs/sdl.md

 	*  Note that the value argument is of type String for all scalar fields
 *  **@connection**
 	*  The directive @connection can be put on a list field to turn it into a type following the [Relay Cursor Connections Specification](https://facebook.github.io/relay/graphql/connections.htm) rather than just returning a normal list.
+*  **@model**
+	*  By default any object type will be part of the CRUD model, using the @model directive will limit to just types that use this directive

 #### Scalar Types